LeongWZ/smart-crm/README.md

         Live streaming page URL: https://ANOTHER_URL
         ```

-2. Start the meeting/webinar as the host, by doing one of the following:
+2. Start the meeting/webinar on Zoom as the host.
-    - From your calendar: If you have added the meeting/webinar to your calendar, click the link displayed on your calendar reminder.
-    - From the Zoom website: Sign in to Zoom, find the meeting or webinar on the Meetings or  Webinars page, and click Start.

 3. Click the More button in the host controls.